nash226/quorum/README.md

 - write a Markdown reviewer report for approvals and handoff
 - write a polished HTML reviewer report for demos and human review
-- write a reviewer decision CSV that teams can fill in claim by claim
+- write a reviewer decision CSV that teams can fill in claim by claim while preserving the original answer path for reviewer handoff
 - write a one-row-per-answer batch summary CSV for queueing and workflow automation
 - import filled reviewer decision CSVs into a machine-readable summary
 - fail a CI job when selected risky verdicts appear